 All 30 chapters in Mixtape

-There are 30 chapters in total, and they vary considerably in length.
-The opening scene takes just a few minutes, while chapters built around minigames or optional exploration can run noticeably longer depending on your pace.
+Mixtape contains 30 chapters in total, and their lengths vary significantly.
+The opening sequence wraps in minutes, while chapters centered on minigames or optional exploration can run much longer depending on your approach.

 - Skate to Rockford's